Plot: A series of three short stories where Fry and others celebrate the three main holidays of the season – X-mas, Robonukkah and Kwanzaa.

 No, I’m not kidding.
 And, believe it or not, that’s pretty much the exact same structure each story follows.

 Setup for holiday, song about holiday, (thing) is necessary for holiday, but we don’t have it.
-Go to get (thing) Getting (thing) causes everyone to die.
+Go to get (thing), getting (thing) causes everyone to die.
 Reset for next story.

 For example, the next short is about Bender celebrating Robonukkah, which his coworkers accuse of being a made up holiday (that runs for six and a half weeks) that he invented to get off work.
-They reference some things about actual Hanukkah and make the fembots that come in Jewish stereotypes, but that’s about it.
+They reference some things about actual Hanukkah and make the fembots that Jewish stereotypes, but that’s about it.

 Bender explains that part of Robonukkah is the oil, but not lantern oil – petroleum oil; for the sake of fembot oil wrestling.
 He only has enough oil to last for four and a half weeks of wrestling, however, so he goes to find more.

 Petroleum oil ran out ages ago, and Bender won’t accept one of the main substitute oils, claiming it’s not proper to the holiday.
-The crew agrees to dig deep underground for some small deposit of oil and Bender forces them to dig too deep, making the ship collapse under pressure and they all die except Bender.
+The crew agrees to dig deep underground for some small deposit of oil.
+Bender forces them to dig too deep, making the ship collapse under pressure, and they all die except Bender.
 500 million years pass and the crew turns to petroleum oil, allowing Bender to celebrate Robonukkah.
 When he returns to Planet Express, he sees the fembots still wrestling and marvels in the miracle that was four and half weeks worth of oil lasting for 500 million years.

 This story was the worst to me because, even though Bender can certainly be an asshole, here he’s amped it up by 10,000% and all for the sake of some holiday he might have made up.
 He not only gets all of his friends killed for petroleum oil when there are so many other oils available, but he only barely cares about their deaths and is perfectly willing to scoop up their remains to use as his fembot wrestling oil.